 - Lewis isn’t ranking masculine coded activities as higher than feminine coded activities.
 He doesn’t rank Peter’s skill with the sword HIGHER than he rates Lucy’s ability to heal and empathise.
 (I’ve heard this a lot before, but ranking is beside the point.
 Simply assigning gender to certain tasks keeps women in their ‘rightful’ place as caregivers, nurturers and providers of emotional labour.)

 - All of the main characters in Narnia embody feminine characteristics, because submission (to God) is a feminine coded thing to do.
 All people are feminine to God.
 And this is the Christian ideal.
-(Sure, Peter looks after Lucy’s feelings at times, but on the other hand he’s in a clear patriarchal battle with his own brother.
+(Sure, Peter looks after Lucy’s feelings at times, but on the other hand he’s in a clear patriarchal big struggle with his own brother.
 Peter is a benevolent sexist, at best.)

 - Some have pointed out a difference between ‘classical heroism’ (masculine) and ‘spiritual heroism’ (feminine).
 These characters go on a spiritual journey, therefore they all go on a feminine journey, rendering gender binaries moot.
 Some go so far as to say Lewis is even critiquing classical heroism.